AJMitev/Footballize/README.md

 ## Description

-Footballize is a simple Football Gathering System project which allows its users to easily organize a football event in their city or take part in an event that has already been created.
-It is only necessary to register and fill out several details.
+Footballize is a simple Football Gathering System project which allows its users to easily organize a football event in their city or take a part of one that has already been created.

-Guest Users can register, login to their accounts and view created events.
-Regular Users can view and create events.
-Also they can save other users to their "Playpals" list and invite them to participate when createing a new event.
+Guest User can register, login to his account and view created events.
+Regular User can view all events, also he can create, edit and delete his own events.
+Also can save other users to his "Playpals" list and invite them to participate when createing a new match.
 The project also supports Administration.
-Administrators have all rights a Regular User has.
-They can also take away Users permission to publish new event if he breaks the laws.
+Administrator have all rights that a Regular User has.
+He can delete and edit all events in the system.
+He can also take away Users permission to publish a new event, if he break a law.
 Administrators can Add and Remove system information like add new city or playfield.

 ## Entities